eugenioenko/libra-chess-ui/README.md

 ## How It Works

 - The Go-based Libra Chess Engine is compiled to WebAssembly (`libra.wasm`).
-- The UI loads the WASM binary and communicates with it via a web worker (`libraWorker.ts`).
+- The UI loads the WASM binary and communicates with it via a web worker (`worker.ts`).
 - All chess logic and move validation are handled by the engine; the UI manages user interaction and display.

 ---